 Acer Predator XB1 | 27" WQHD | IPS | 60Hz | 4ms | £549.99 at Amazon (opens in new tab)

 Swanky, if a little garish, the Acer Predator XB1 lives up to its gaming monitor descriptor, thanks to a built-in, dedicated G-Sync module that differentiates it from more affordable rivals.

 More specifically, it's the 27-inch 4K model that's on sale right now, as the Acer Predator XB1 is available in a variety of sizes, resolutions, and refresh rates.
 So while it's not the fastest at 60Hz, it does boast a 4ms response time, relatively low for an IPS panel.
 And though it lacks HDR support of any kind, the Acer Predator XB1 we're eyeing tries to accommodate Nvidia loyalists by offering native G-Sync support.

 At this price, you'd typically have to comb through the best G-Sync Compatible FreeSync monitors for a taste of that sweet tear-free adaptive sync life.
 But because you're getting it at a pretty significant markdown, you don't have to enable a workaround to eliminate microstuttering and jaggies.
-Instead, we suggest clicking through one of our links, and experience a world of difference when that Pascal ray tracing update finally lands at an unspecified date in April 2019.
+Instead, we suggest clicking through one (opens in new tab) of (opens in new tab) our (opens in new tab) links (opens in new tab), and experience a world of difference when that Pascal ray tracing update finally lands at an unspecified date in April 2019.